williamtroup/Calendar.js/docs/CUSTOM_TRIGGERS.md

 ***Parameter: json***: '*string*' - The JSON.

 ### **options.onEventsExported()**:
-Fires when an events are exported.
+Fires when events are exported.

 ### **options.onEventsCleared()**:
-Fires when an events are cleared.
+Fires when events are cleared.

 ### **options.onEventDragStart( *event* )**:
 Fires when dragging an event is started.